hbctraining/Training-modules/README.md

 <!-- This content will not appear in the rendered Markdown -->

 <!--
+Winter 2025:
+**Tools for Transparent Research - Hands-On with Git & RMarkdown**
 ### Current Topics in Bioinformatics workshops 2024 Spring Schedule (1pm - 4pm):
 **Big data?
 Big computer!
 The skill set you need to succeed**